 Focused on Safety

-Each year, more than 94,000 lift truck accidents are reported in the United States.
+Each year, more than 94,000 forklift accidents are reported in the United States.
 Suffice to say, operator training isn't enough to reduce the number of incidents, however, it is the most important component.
-Naturally the best approach to preventing lift truck accidents is one that combines the efforts of every person, business and organization involved.
+Naturally the best approach to preventing forklift accidents is one that combines the efforts of every person, business and organization involved.

-As for lift truck manufacturers, Toyota decided to take the lead role.
+As for forklift manufacturers, Toyota decided to take the lead role.
 The result was creating the world's first System of Active Stability™(SAS).

 Active Control Rear Stabilizer System